ansible/ansible/docs/docsite/rst/scenario_guides/guide_docker.rst

     $ pip install docker

-For Python 2.7, you need to use a version between 2.0.0 and 4.4.4 since removed support for Python 2.7 on 5.0.0.
+For Python 2.7, you need to use a version between 2.0.0 and 4.4.4 since the Python package for Docker removed support for Python 2.7 on 5.0.0.
 You can install the specific version of the Docker SDK for Python as follows:

 .. code-block:: bash